Concept 13 - Transforming and Tuning the Subaru WRX 2015 model into the 2013 Concept.

 (Up-dated, draft design.)

-We've got to give you something more for your money than revised body panels and the new Concept 13 will be tuned up for extra BHP.
+In the SE we've got to give you something more for your money than revised body panels and the upgraded car will be tuned up for extra BHP.

 Various options can take power as far as you dare, from 360 bhp, through 400, 500, 600, upto 1,000!